Jasmila Žbanić: Early life

-Žbanić was born in Sarajevo on 19 December 1974 into a Muslim family. Žbanić went to local schools before attending the Academy of Performing Arts in Sarajevo, where she got a degree.
+Žbanić was born in Sarajevo on 19 December 1974 into a Bosniak family. Žbanić went to local schools before attending the Academy of Performing Arts in Sarajevo, where she got a degree.
 She worked for a time in the United States as a puppeteer in the Vermont-based Bread and Puppet Theater and as a clown in a Lee De Long workshop.
-In 1997, she founded the artist's association "Deblokada" and started making documentaries and short films.
+In 1997, she founded the artist's association "Deblokada" alongside her husband Damir Ibrahimović, and started making documentaries and short films.

 Career

-Žbanić went to the United States in order to work as a puppeteer in the Vermont-based Bread and Puppet Theater.
-She also learned to act as a clown in a Lee De Long workshop.

 After her return to Bosnia and Herzegovina, she founded the artists' association "Deblokada" (meaning "de-blocking.")
 Through Deblokada, Žbanić wrote and produced many documentaries, video artworks, and short films.
 Her work has been seen around the globe, screened in film festivals and shown at exhibitions such as the Manifesta 3 in Slovenia in 2000, the Kunsthalle Fridericianum in Kassel in 2004, and the Istanbul Biennale in 2003.
 Since then she has made well-received feature films.

-Žbanić's 2006 feature film Grbavica, won the Golden Bear at the 56th Berlin International Film Festival, the Grand Jury Prize at the International Feature Competition Festival in 2006, and was awarded the Best European Film and best European actress award in 2006.
+Her 2006 feature film Grbavica, won the Golden Bear at the 56th Berlin International Film Festival, the Grand Jury Prize at the International Feature Competition Festival in 2006, and was awarded the Best European Film and best European actress award in 2006.
 Her 2010 film Na putu (On the Path), which explores the relationship of a young couple living in Sarajevo, was screened at the 60th Berlin International Film Festival.

 Žbanić's 2020 war drama film Quo Vadis, Aida? won the Audience Award at the 50th International Film Festival Rotterdam, the Best International Film Award at the 2021 Gothenburg Film Festival, entered into the 77th Venice International Film Festival and also won the Best International Film Award at the 36th Independent Spirit Awards.
 Further more, in March 2021, the film was nominated for Best Film Not in the English Language and Žbanić was nominated for Best Director at the 74th British Academy Film Awards.
 On 15 March 2021, Žbanić's film was nominated for Best International Feature Film at the 93rd Academy Awards.
 At the 34th European Film Awards held in December 2021, Quo Vadis, Aida? won the Award for Best Film.
 Also, Žbanić won the Award for Best Director and cast member Jasna Đuričić won the Award for Best Actress at the same awards.